Jayfm17/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l list long format
+ls -a display hidden .